minhajahmd/coffee_shop/README.md

 - **🛒 Cart Page** – Allows users to review/edit their order (including chatbot-synced updates).
 - **💬 Chatbot Interface** – Embedded chat window for conversational ordering and FAQs.

+## 🧪 Getting Started

+The project is modular, and each folder includes its own setup steps.
+This allows the frontend, backend, and data pipelines to be deployed independently.